MalcolmMielle/malcolmmielle.github.io/content/index.md

 Have a look at my [[All publications|Publications]], [[Patents]], [[Dataset]], [[Grants]], or download my [[resume.pdf|CV]].

+I also do some #climbing , some #alpinism , and #ski-touring .
+Click the # to get a list of information on the subjects.

 ## News

 * [[6& 2024-10-01 Thermo-NeRF poster at ECCV 2024|2024-10-01 Thermo-NeRF poster at ECCV 2024]]